-- A) Double-click the Silverlining 98 folder. - B) Double-click the Silverlining98\Install.EXE icon. - C) Silverlining 98 will then initialize the install screen. - D) The "Welcome" screen will appear.
+A) Double-click the Silverlining 98 folder.

+B) Double-click the Silverlining98_Install.EXE icon.

+C) Silverlining 98 will then initialize the install screen.

+D) The "Welcome" screen will appear.
 Click Next.

+E) The "Destination Location" screen will appear.
+To alter the location where the software is installed on your system, click the Browse button.
+If you do not want to change the location, do not click on the Browse button, and allow the software to be installed in its default location.
+Click Next to continue.

-- F) Next is the "Start Installation" screen.
-Click Next. - G The software installation will begin, and you will see the installation screens. - H) Finally, you will see the "Silverlining 98 has been installed correctly" screen.
+F) Next is the "Start Installation" screen.
+Click Next.

+G The software installation will begin, and you will see the installation screens.

+H) Finally, you will see the "Silverlining 98 has been installed correctly" screen.
 Click Finish to complete the installation.